 If, instead, the employing body has a guarantor within the Fund or a successor body exists to take over the employing body's liabilities, the ICPF's policy is that the valuation funding basis will be used for the termination assessment unless the guarantor informs the ICPF otherwise.
 The guarantor or successor body will then, following any termination payment made, subsume the assets and liabilities of the employing body within the Fund.
-(For Admission Bodies, this process is sometimes known as the "novation" of the admission agreement.)
+(For Admission Bodies, this process is sometimes known agence that the valuation funding basis will be used for the termination assessment unless the guarantor informs the ICPF otherwise.
+The guarantor or successor body will then, following any termination payment made, subsume the assets and liabilities of the employing body within the Fund.
+(For Admission Bodies, this process is sometimes known agence the process of the employing body within the fund.)

+agreement.)
 This may, if agreed by the successor body, constitute a complete amalgamation of assets and liabilities to the successor body, including any funding deficit (or surplus) on closure.
 In these circumstances no termination payment will be required from (or made to) the outgoing employing body itself, as the deficit (or surplus) would be recovered via the successor body's own deficit recovery plan.